Spinal cord injury therapies research overview- Update: June 20, 2019

 -Discussions are ongoing to test the best version of the chondroitinase therapy on humans.
 This is, however, a long-term goal.

-- Conclusion: The study seems to show that CRP enhanced connectivity established across injury site and nerve sprouting below the injured site after treatment, as well as an improved function for both locomotion and bladder (the CRP-treated groups show less hyperactivity, better void efficiency, and lower voiding pressures)”
+- Conclusion: The study seems to show that CRP enhanced connectivity established across injury site and nerve sprouting below the injured site after treatment, as well as an improved function for both locomotion and bladder (the CRP-treated groups show less hyperactivity, better void efficiency, and lower voiding pressures).

-6-Other pre-clinical studies concerning scar reduction
+4-Other pre-clinical studies concerning scar reduction

 - UK: alternative delivery method for Ch’ase.
 More info: here